Questions about instaDuit? Get your answers here.

-If your application is approved and once you agree with the loan terms and conditions, you will receive the full approved loan amount, which is normally transferred directly to your bank account.
-From then one, you would need to make your monthly repayments to the lender in regular instalments over a fixed period.
+Upon your application being approved and once you agree with the loan terms and conditions, the approved loan amount will be banked directly into your bank account.
+From then on, you would need to start making your monthly loan repayments according to the loan schedule over the loan duration or loan period.
 The monthly repayment amount includes the principal amount plus fees and interest.

-Personal loans typically have shorter repayment periods, anything from 1 month to 10 years.
+Personal loans typically have shorter repayment periods, anything from 1 month all the way up to 10 years.
 Unlike other type of loans, personal loans have fixed interest rates that do not change throughout the loan duration.
 As long as you service your loan on time and according to schedule, the loan will be paid off at the end of its term.

 The repayment method is also very simple.
 With instaDuit, you can make your installment repayments through online banking, or by using the JomPAY method on any internet banking websites.

 At instaDuit, we offer personal loans from 12 to 48 months with amounts starting from RM1,000 to RM10,000.